shawn233/PersonalGHPage/_posts/2020-03-02-Python---Frequently-Used-Package-Tips.md

 OREREOREREO
 ```

+## Simple options

-To start with defining parameters, create an [*ArgumentParser*](https://docs.python.org/3.7/library/argparse.html#argumentparser-objects) object.
+To start with defining argument options, create an [*ArgumentParser*](https://docs.python.org/3.7/library/argparse.html#argumentparser-objects) object.
 You may add a proper description to help users understand your program.

 ```python
 parser = argparse.ArgumentParser(description="a simple scipt to repeat words")